atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 <a href="#chap-xix">CHAP.
 XIX.</a>
 *The happy meeting of Medor and Florina.
 —The prince informs her he is hound for
-Cecilia, she consents to go with him—-The princess prevails on Medor to set the prize at liberty, in return for the indulgence shewn to her, which he complies with—
+Cecilia, she consents to go with him—The princess prevails on Medor to set the prize at liberty, in return for the indulgence shewn to her, which he complies with—